abmantis/whirlpool-sixth-sense/README.md

 Unofficial API for Whirlpool's 6th Sense appliances.

-If a command does not work, check if it works trough the official app.
+If a command does not work, check if it works through the official app.

 # NOTICE